 (NEW: You can now listen to today’s MY Devotional on Leading The Way’s daily devotional podcast!)

-Learn more in Dr. Michael Youssef’s sermon Identifying with the Psalmist, Part 1: LISTEN NOW
+Learn more in Dr. Michael Youssef’s sermon series Is the End Near?: WATCH NOW

 Check out more from Dr. Michael Youssef, here!